 Since frtalja is practically an omelette, this is obviously not much of an epic original recipe, but rather what I hope will become a discussion of egg stuff and foraging.
 I love how every country has their own version of an omelette and their own name for it, so come share in the comments!
 What are the typical spring greens people forage in your country?
 And what’s your particular egg dish?

-P.S.: Find more ideas on how to eat dandelion here.
+P.S.: See more ideas on cooking with dandelion in my post here.

 Buy me coffee and support my blog